Table of contents

 What are the causes of this wild west SEP status?
 Can we look past the smoke to reveal the true SEP landscape?
 Let us look deeper.

-Note: The term “SEP” used in SEP OmniLytics and mentioned in this article refers to SEPs declared under 3GPP standards in the ETSI IPR declaration database.
+Note: The term “SEP” used in SEP OmniLytics and mentioned in this article refers to standard essential patents declared under 3GPP standards in the ETSI IPR declaration database.

 Essentiality & Quality